 Our viticultural practices are founded on our deep commitments to the quality of our wines and to the preservation and enhancement of Oregon’s beautiful natural environment.

 As our friends and fellow winemakers in Bourgogne have long said, we believe that great wines are made in the vineyard.
 In our Domaine Verdant vineyards, we have only one priority: the growing of grapes that will produce wines that are consistently recognized as among the very best in the world.
 To that end, we have created a “culture of viticulture” in which everyone who works in our vineyards understands and lives out our commitment to growing the highest-quality grapes for our wines.
 What that means in practice is that in our vineyards we always choose quality over quantity and quality over economy or expediency.
 As a result, we spare no expense in our efforts to bring out the very best that each varietal and clone can develop in our vineyards.

 Our Commitment to the Environment

 Unlike some viticultural areas in the increasingly consolidated and corporatized global wine industry, Oregon wines are still largely made by dedicated small producers who live on their wine estates and who are deeply committed to preserving Oregon’s beautiful natural environment.
-We share that commitment, and we follow through on our commitment by strictly adhering to LIVE-certified and Salmon-Safe viticultural practices that contribute to the sustainability and biodiversity of our natural environment.
+We share that commitment, and we follow through on our commitment by being LIVE-certified sustainable and Salmon-Safe since 2012, viticultural practices that contribute to the sustainability and biodiversity of our natural environment.